Mahmoud-Italy/securcrypt/README.md

-# SecureCrypt - AES-GCM Encryption in Go
+# SecurCrypt - AES-GCM Encryption in Go

-SecureCrypt is a Go package that provides robust encryption and decryption using AES-GCM with a secure key derivation function (PBKDF2).
+SecurCrypt is a Go package that provides robust encryption and decryption using AES-GCM with a secure key derivation function (PBKDF2).
 It ensures high security, authenticity, and integrity of your encrypted data.

 ## Features